“Paid post”

 Procter & Gamble was the first to agree and began marketing their soap laundry detergent, Oxydol, on the radio.
 As the shows became a hit, they became associated with the advertisers who sponsored each episode – and, as a result, got the name “soap operas.”

-Today, sponsored content exists across dozens of channels in a wide range of forms.
+Today, sponsored content exists across dozens of channels in various forms.
 Social media, podcasts, articles, television spots, and (of course) good ol’ radio are popular choices for modern sponsored content.

 3 things you need to know about sponsored content